I remember being at some random party in university, holding a beer and looking at the throngs of people around me who were drunk and stumbling.

 Don’t get me started on trying to get a doctor to see the doctor.
-I’ve been nagging Richard to see a dermatologist about a rash (since he’s not specialized in this), but he stubbornly refuses to go.
+I’ve been nagging my boyfriend to see a dermatologist about a rash (since he’s not specialized in this), but he stubbornly refuses to go.
 Meh.

 You Need to Make Time to Date

 Residents work an insane amount of hours.
 Before the cap in 2003, residents sometimes worked 136 hours per week.
 Now, they are limited to only 80 hours per week.
-With moonlighting included, Richard sometimes works up to 100 hours per week.
+With moonlighting included, my boyfriend sometimes works up to 100 hours per week.